-founded Bridge International (later renamed Pont Data Company) in 1980,
+entrepreneur, founded Bridge International (later renamed Pont Data

-recognizing a niche in the small but growing financial data distribution
+Company) in 1980, recognizing a niche in the small but growing financial

-chairman of St Louis-based Bridge Information Systems, that allowed Moore
+the chairman of St Louis-based Bridge Information Systems, that

-to develop an international service for Bridge, using existing Bridge
+allowed Moore to develop an international service for Bridge, using

-software.
-The product that Moore and his Bridge International team developed
+existing Bridge software.
+The product that Moore and his Bridge

-centre in Colchester and eventually spreading his operations to continental
+a computer centre in Bures, Suffolk and eventually spreading his

 The agreement between the two companies